PrajwalG7/RepoHashNode/README.md

 Heya👋,
-This repository was made to demonstrate "How to upload a Netbeans project to GitHub".
+'RepoHashNode' repository was made to demonstrate "How to upload a Netbeans project to GitHub".
 Do give it a read on Hashnode.🌱